RoboBrain23/brain-computer-interface/README.md

 To use the BCI system on your local machine, follow these instructions:

 ### Requirements
 - EEG hardware and electrodes compatible with the system.
-(Add specific models and hardware requirements if applicable)
+(Emotiv BCI Headset)
 - Python 3.x installed on your system.
-- (Any other specific requirements for the BCI system)

 ### Installation
 1. Clone this repository to your local machine.